Edita Piekha

+Edita Stanislavovna Piekha (born 31 July 1937) is a Soviet and Russian singer and actress of Polish descent.
+The peak of her popularity in the countries of the former USSR was in the 1960s.
+Her most famous song is “Our Neighbor”. (Наш сосед) She was given the title Honorary Citizen of St. Petersburg.

+In addition to Russia and Eastern European countries, she also performed in East Germany and other countries.
+Her first performance abroad was in Wrocław, Poland in 1966.
+In 1988 she was awarded the title of People's Artist of the USSR.
+In 1996, Piekha was named a living legend in the Ovation Award, along with such Russian pop icons as Alla Pugacheva and Valery Leontyev.
+However, not a single song of Piekha made it into the charts of the USSR or other countries.
+In 2016 she took part in the Rendezvous music festival in Jurmala.

-Edita Piekha is a well known public activist for humanitarian causes, and is a supporter of orphanages in Russia.
+Apart from singing, Piekha is a well known public activist for humanitarian causes, and is a supporter of orphanages in Russia.

 Life and career

-Edita Piekha was born in Noyelles-sous-Lens, France in 1937 to an ethnic Polish family.
-Her father was Stanisław Piecha, a mining worker, and her mother was Felicja Korolewska.
-From 1945 to 1955, Edita Piekha lived in Boguszów, Poland with her mother and stepfather.
-There, she studied music, sang with a choir, and excelled in Russian at her school, graduating at the top of her class.
+Piekha was born in Noyelles-sous-Lens, France in 1937 to an ethnic Polish family.
+Her father was Stanisław Piecha, a mining worker from Upper Silesia, and her mother was Felicja Korolewska.
+Her father had died from Silicosis when Edita was only 4 years old.
+As well as this she had an older brother named Paweł, who took over working in the mine after Stanisław's death.
+Paweł himself died aged 17; due to Tuberculosis.
+From 1946 to 1955, Edita Piekha lived in Boguszów, Poland with her mother and stepfather [a communist named Jan Gołąb] as well as her half brother Józef.
+There, she studied music, and sang with a choir and graduated from a pedagogical lyceum in Wałbrzych.

 In 1955, Piekha moved to Leningrad to study psychology on a state scholarship.
 From 1955 to 1957, she attended A. A. Zhdanov Leningrad State University (now known as Saint Petersburg State University).
+At the University she had joined within a Polish choir with fellow Polish students.
 There, she met composer and pianist Aleksandr Bronevitsky.
 Together, they formed the first popular band in Russia, named Druzhba, and gave their first TV performance on New Year's Eve, 31 December 1955, with the Polish song "Autobus czerwony", which became a popular hit in the USSR.

 In 1956, Piekha began studying singing and composition at the Leningrad Conservatory.
 In 1957, the ensemble Druzhba and Edita Piekha won Gold Medal and the First Prize at the 6th World Festival of Youth and Students in Moscow.
 There, Piekha made history with her performances of the popular hit "Moscow Nights", which she was able to sing in several languages to international audiences from 130 nations.
-In 1968, she won a gold medal at the IX World Festival of Youth and Students in Sofia with a song "Ogromnoe nebo" ("Tremendous Sky").
+In 1968, she won a gold medal at the IX World Festival of Youth and Students in Sofia with a song "Ogromnoe nebo" ("Vast Sky").